 2. Plan some alone time.

 Maybe you have differing interests in which restaurant to try or which museum to spend three hours in.
 Maybe your friends are big-time shoppers and you’d rather relax by the beach.
 Schedule it and then enjoy your alone time – it will make your together time even more special.

+This is especially true for cabs to the airport.
 From experience, this one’s a lifesaver.
 Plan for whatever time makes you comfortable to get to the airport and take your own transportation.

 So, remember why you like your friends and compromise a little and do something they want to do.
 You might just discover something new that you enjoy.
 Or it might totally suck, in which case you’ll get to laugh about it for years to come.

-5. Take a breath and remember you’re on vacation.
+6. Take a breath and remember you’re on vacation.

 Finally.
 Breathe.
 Maybe take 5 minutes to meditate and remind yourself you’re on vacation (with friends!)

 Hopefully, this list will help you travel with friends easier.
 Traveling with your favorite people can be one of life’s greatest joys!
 As long as you are intentional and open about your expectations, you can have a great trip.